awslabs/aws-encryption-sdk-specification/framework/test-vectors/README.md

 Because you can write and prove a specification but it may not be correct.
 This is especially true for backwards compatibility.
-But even for code reviews and understanding th impact of a change, looking at how test vectors are created helps reason about the edge cases of a change.
+But even for code reviews and understanding the impact of a change, looking at how test vectors are created helps reason about the edge cases of a change.

 ## Drawbacks